missionpinball/mpf-docs/config/extra_balls.rst

 The ``extra_balls:`` section of your config is where you configure which events trigger and reset extra ball awards.

-Note that this extra ball abstract device is fairly basic right now.
+Note that this extra ball abstract device only takes care of awarding the extra ball and can lit a light when enabled/available.
-For example, there's no good way to tie this into extra ball "lit" shots or anything at the moment.
+The logic to qualify for an extra ball has to be implemented in your mode.
+See :doc:`/game_logic/extra_balls/index` for more details.

 Here's an example: